Parabolic Deligne-Lusztig varieties: The conjugacy category

-The proposition then results from Lemma \ref{Garside subfamily}, which applies to $\cyc\cC$ since $\cS_1\CCCi$ is closed under right-divisor and right-lcm; this is obvious for right-divisor and for right-lcm results from the facts that $\cS$, being a Garside family, is closed under right-lcm and that a right-lcm of two divisors of $w$ is a divisor of $w$. \end{proof} We also see by Lemma \ref{Garside subfamily} that $\cyc\cC$ is closed under right-quotient in $\Ad\cC$.
+The proposition then results from Lemma \ref{Garside subfamily}, which applies to $\cyc\cC$ since $\cS_1\CCCi\cup\CCCi$ is closed under right-divisor and right-lcm; this is obvious for right-divisor and for right-lcm results from the facts that $\cS\CCCi\cup\CCCi$ is closed under right-lcm by Lemma \ref{garside family lcm-closed} and that a right-lcm of two divisors of $w$ is a divisor of $w$. \end{proof} We see by Lemma \ref{Garside subfamily} that $\cyc\cC$ is closed under right-quotient in $\Conj\cC$.

-We now prove that independently of the choice of a Garside family $\cS$ in $\cC$ the category $\cyc\cC$ has a natural Garside family defined by a Garside map; this Garside family is usually larger than the Garside family $\cS_1$ of Proposition \ref{CFC}, since it contains all left divisors of $w$ even if $w$ is not in $\cS$.
+We now prove that $\cS'$ --- which does not depend on the existence of a Garside family $\cS$ in $\cC$ --- is a Garside family attached to a Garside map; $\cS'$ is usually larger than the Garside family $\cS'\cap\cS$ of Proposition \ref{CFC}, since it contains all left-divisors of $w$ even if $w$ is not in $\cS$.